microsoft/pxt-common-packages/libs/game/docs/reference/sprites/create-projectile-from-sprite.md

 A projectile is a motion sprite that moves from the location it's created at.
 It moves with speeds (velocities `vx` and `vy`) that you set in both the horizontal and vertical directions.

 The projectile sprite starts from the center of a `sprite` that you set for it.
-The `vx` and `vy` velocities have either positive or negative values which determine the direction the projectile moves in.
+The `vx` and `vy` velocities have either positive or negative values which determine the direction that the projectile moves in.

 The projectile has many of the same properties that a non-moving sprite has.
 It will overlap with other sprites, hit and overlap tiles.